Treasury Yields Rebound on Trump's China Comments | MarketScreener

 The rebound in yields mimicked a recovery in stocks as investors took comfort in Mr. Trump's comments that Chinese officials had called U.S. counterparts about resuming trade talks, despite lack of confirmation about the alleged calls from Chinese authorities.

-The 10-year U.S. Treasury yield fell as low as 1.449% during Asian trading hours, down from around 1.523% Friday before rebounding to about 1.515%, according to Tradeweb.
+The 10-year U.S. Treasury yield fell as low as 1.449% during Asian trading hours, down from around 1.523% Friday before rebounding before rebounding to 1.545% late in New York.
 The early slip pushed the 10-year bond yield closer to its record low around 1.3% hit in July 2016.
 Yields fall as bond prices rise.

 A de-escalation of trade tensions with China would buoy markets but uncertainty about pending trade deals between the U.S. and two other key trade partners -- Japan and Europe -- are also looming over investors, said Oxford Economics analyst John Canavan.
 The difficulty in forecasting how such trade deals will develop, and the continuing question over Mr. Trump's comments, will likely contribute to further volatility, especially because trading volume tends to be thin during the last week of August, he said.